hb15331/cs5610-f20-hualin-bai-server-java/README.md

+## Project Title
+Course Management Website for Faculty

 ## Description

-This repository maintains the code on the server side.
+This repository maintains the Spring Boot server of the website where faculty can search, add, delete and update the course-related data.

-The following repository maintains the front end: https://github.com/hb15331/cs5610-f20-client-react-hualinbai
+The following repository maintains the UI part of the website: https://github.com/hb15331/cs5610-f20-client-react-hualinbai